 Daniel Suryadarma is the Deputy Team Leader for the Indonesia CRT and is based at SMERU.
 He conducts applied economics research in the areas of education, poverty and social policy.
 His work has appeared in peer-reviewed journals, including American Economic Journal: Applied Economics and Journal of Development Economics.
 His research has informed policy discussions at the Indonesian Vice President’s Office, Indonesian Ministry of Education and Culture, Australian Aid Program, and the World Bank.
 He is also an honorary lecturer at the Australian National University, a member of the expert roster at the International Initiative for Impact Evaluation (3ie), and an assessor for the Australian Research Council.
 Previously, he has held positions at the Palladium Group, Center for International Forestry Research, and the Australian National University.

-Luhur Bima is a researcher at the SMERU Research Institute.
-He holds a master degree in economics from Uppsala University in Sweden and an undergraduate degree in international economics and business from the University of Groningen in the Netherlands.
-Prior to joining SMERU, he worked with Bappenas (Indonesia's National Development Planning Agency) and completed an internship with the University Medical Centre in Groningen, the Netherlands.
-His research experience includes: A Study on Teacher Absenteeism, Independent Impact Evaluation of the KINERJA Program, Child Poverty and Disparities in Urban Area, and Multidimensional Child Poverty.
-His publications include a Study on Teacher Absenteeism in Indonesia 2014 and Service Standards in the Decentralization Era.
+Luhur Bima holds a master’s degree in economics from Uppsala University in Sweden and a bachelor’s degree in international economics and business from the University of Groningen in the Netherlands.
+He worked with Bappenas and completed an internship with the University Medical Centre in Groningen, the Netherlands.
+He has been involved in various research projects, including a study on teacher absenteeism, independent impact evaluation of the KINERJA Program, child poverty and disparities in urban areas, and multidimensional child poverty.

 Heni Kurniasih is a senior researcher at SMERU.
 She holds a Ph.D. from the Faculty of Sciences, the University of Melbourne with a dissertation titled, Multi-level transitions in the community forestry system for development in Indonesia, a Master of International Development from the University of Melbourne, and a Bachelor Degree in Political Sciences from Gadjah Mada University, Indonesia.
 Her studies included the application of systems of innovation theory to understand multi-level transitions in the governance of community forestry in Indonesia.
 She also studied the governance of water management in Jakarta and the political economy of climate change.
 She has a strong local knowledge on policy processes in the Indonesian context built from her previous experience as a Program Officer and as a Young Scholar Officer, in the Australia-Indonesia Governance Research Partnership (AIGRP), an international development project managed by Australian National University and funded by AusAID.
 Her previous work experience also includes working with a reputable national media outlet.
 At SMERU, she has been involved in the study diagnostic of the education system in West Nusa Tenggara province.